Hema-Kandasamy/BM-Task/README.md

 Run "pod install" in folder where Podfile is located and the open project in xcode using the Task.xcworkspace.

-## RXSwift
-We can also do MVVM with RxSwift, Yet to be implmented

 ## Network Layer

 Network layer is divided to make request and handle the same.
 Easy to implement Mocked stub for tests.